smolvera/Burger/README.md

 # Burger
 - A app that allows a user to create a burger, add it to the database and html page, as well as update the created burger once it has been eaten (devoured).

-# Click to view app here: (https://murmuring-cove-92759.herokuapp.com/)
+# Click to view app here: - [Burger App](https://murmuring-cove-92759.herokuapp.com/)

 ## Getting Started